alchemyplatform/aa-sdk/site/signers/alchemy-signer/passkey-signup.md

 head:
   - - meta
     - property: og:title
-      content: Alchemy Signer • Export Private Key
+      content: Alchemy Signer • Passkey Signup
   - - meta
     - name: description
-      content: Learn how to enable a user to export their private key with the Alchemy Signer
+      content: Learn how to sign up users with a newly-created passkey using the Alchemy Signer
   - - meta
     - property: og:description
-      content: Learn how to enable a user to export their private key with the Alchemy Signer
+      content: Learn how to sign up users with a newly-created passkey using the Alchemy Signer
   - - meta
     - name: twitter:title
-      content: Alchemy Signer • Export Private Key
+      content: Alchemy Signer • Passkey Signup
   - - meta
     - name: twitter:description
-      content: Learn how to enable a user to export their private key with the Alchemy Signer
+      content: Learn how to sign up users with a newly-created passkey using the Alchemy Signer
 ---

-# Export private key

-The Alchemy Signer allows you to export a user's private key, allowing them a right to exit at any time.
-It is considered a best practice to allow your users to export their private key, as it gives them full control over their account.
-The private key export method does not rely on Alchemy's infrastructure, so even if Alchemy is down, a user can still export their private key.

-## Usage
+# Passkey Signup

+The Alchemy Signer allows you to sign up users to your application using a [passkey](https://accountkit.alchemy.com/resources/terms.html#passkey) on their device.

-To add export private key functionality to your app, you can use the `exportPrivateKey` method on the signer.
+To add passkey signup functionality to your app, you can use the [`authenticate`](/packages/aa-alchemy/signer/authenticate.html#parameters) method on the Alchemy Signer as follows.

 ::: code-group

-<<< @/snippets/signers/alchemy/ExportPrivateKey.tsx
+<<< @/snippets/signers/alchemy/passkey-signup.ts

 <<< @/snippets/signers/alchemy/signer.ts

 :::

+## Example

+<<< @/snippets/signers/alchemy/components/PasskeySignup.tsx